From 4 July our FOGO program allows you to place food waste in the garden waste bin for collection.

 You need to contact us to request an application form and to confirm what fees will apply to the preparation of your agreement.

-Request a Section 173 Application
+Apply for a Section 173 agreement

 We will consider your application.
 If accepted, we will advise you of the associated fees and legal costs to progress the application.